kiwilan/feedrender/README.md

 Some podcast services offer a RSS feed with HTML render if RSS feed is requested from a browser.
 These services (Acast, Ausha) are not open source and not free.
 This project is an attempt to create an open source alternative.

+## Features

+- 🌻 Render RSS feed as HTML
+- 🔧 Option to return XML feed
+- 🗂️ Option to return JSON response with HTML as string
+- ✅ If crawler is not a browser, return original XML feed
+- 🗄️ Return a JSON response with RSS feed parsed as objects

 ## Usage

 Feed renderer API offers some endpoints to execute different tasks.